 Conditional cash transfer programs, often aimed at women, are a popular mechanism to address poverty.
-In this article, my colleagues and I show how empowerment programs that take advantage of women’s low social status to secure their participation often end up reinforcing gender hierarchies.
+In this new article, my colleagues and I show how empowerment programs that take advantage of women’s low social status to secure their participation often end up reinforcing gender hierarchies.
 A shorter version of this article was published earlier in The Conversation (in English and Spanish).

 What solutions are there to the gender problems posed by Mexico’s cash transfer program?
 We don’t cover these points in the article, but here are a few suggestions:

 - Eliminate the conditional quality of the subsidy.
 Poor men in Mexico do not partake in similarly restrictive programs, which leaves women uniquely placed as subject to the state’s involvement in their lives.